hamster and wood

 Finally, to enhance the longevity and appearance of the cage, applying a non-toxic finish is vital.

 This finish protects the wood from moisture and wear while ensuring it remains safe for your pet.
-Each of these steps, from drying to finishing, contributes to crafting a high-quality, resilient wooden hamster cage that is both functional and safe for your furry companion.
+Each of these steps, from drying to finishing, contributes to crafting a high-quality, resilient wooden hamster cage that is functional and safe for your furry companion.

 Cage Design and Crafting Tips